wormhole-foundation/wormhole/node/pkg/governor/README.md

 The Governor has to handle this in a special way because it must be able to read the old format and write the new format.
 This is required so that the Governor can continue to monitor transfers and messages that have already been recorded.
-It only needs to support the old format for the duration of its sliding window as the old transfers and messages will automatically dropped after the duration of the window.
+It only needs to support the old format for the duration of its sliding window as the old transfers and messages will automatically be dropped after the duration of the window.

 ### Example upgrade